 An absence of dementia public policy renders governments woefully unprepared for the dementia epidemic.
 It is essential that governments around the world act now to reduce the impact of dementia, by raising awareness and promoting risk reduction, and by supporting increased diagnosis, care and research.
-It is vital that all governments create and fund national dementia plans, in line with the WHO Global action plan on dementia.
+It is vital that all governments create and fund national dementia plans, in line with the WHO Global action plan on the public health response to dementia.